Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State vs. San Jose State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's contest between the Boise State Broncos (9-4, 0-0 MWC) and the San Jose State Spartans (7-7, 0-1 MWC) at Provident Credit Union Event Center has a projected final score of 73-68 based on our computer prediction, with Boise State securing the victory.
-Tipoff is at 10:30 PM on January 5.
+Friday's game between the Boise State Broncos (9-4, 0-0 MWC) and the San Jose State Spartans (7-7, 0-1 MWC) at Provident Credit Union Event Center has a projected final score of 73-68 based on our computer prediction, with Boise State coming out on top.
+Game time is at 10:30 PM on January 5.

-According to our computer prediction, Boise State is projected to cover the spread (5.5) versus San Jose State.
-The two teams are projected to exceed the 140.5 total.
+According to our computer prediction, Boise State is a good bet to cover the point spread, which currently sits at 4.5.
+The two sides are projected to eclipse the 140.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!